smbjorklund/media_update/doc/terms.md

 ### w3

-Version 3 of UiB's web site.
+Version 3 of UiB’s web site.
 Implemented in Drupal.
 Introduced in 2013.

 ### Webdesk